• Home

 They are now more to how my Christmas decorating style has evolved over the years.
 More neutral to go with my white & woodsy decor.

-How to Transform Christmas Ball Ornaments with Strips of Paper
+How to Decoupage Christmas Ornaments with Strips of Paper

 Experiment with supplies you have on hand, paper, paint, ribbon, glitter, buttons and more to change them to something you will love.